 Let’s move on to number 3 on our list of basic badminton skills:

-You have to continually adjust your speed according to the speed of the shuttlecock.
+- continually adjust your speed according to the speed of the shuttlecock,

-With proper footwork, you will be able to conserve energy and face shots coming toward you from any direction.
+- turn to face shots coming toward you from any direction.

 While returning strokes from the opponent, the stance is a crucial skill required in badminton.

 Proper posture will allow you to return the opponent’s strokes efficiently and enable you to get an advantage in rallies.